Wyoming State Senate

 Leadership

-The current Senate President is Republican Ogden Driskill of District 1 (Devils Tower).
+The current Senate President is Republican Bo Biteman of District 21 (Ranchester).

 Members of the Wyoming Senate